-The most common way that Local Motion helps communities become better places to walk and bike is by providing feedback on how already-planned transportation improvement projects can be made more walk- and bike-friendly.
+The most common way that Local Motion helps communities become better places to walk and bike are by providing feedback on how already-planned transportation improvement projects can be made more walk- and bike-friendly.

 For example, we will often be called upon to review repaving projects to assess whether the striping plan can be changed to incorporate bike lanes or wider shoulders.
 We also sometimes help communities come up with policies or designs from scratch that address a significant gap or deficiency related to walking and biking.

 If you have a project that you think we could help with, or if you know of a good example of a project that has improved conditions for walking and biking in your community, please contact Allegra Williams our Livable Streets, Program Manager.